coullessi/Microsoft-Defender-for-Endpoint/Platforms/Linux/AnsibleOnboarding/Prod/README.md

 <br>Run ```mdatp threat list``` to view the list of threat found, also notice the quarantined status.You'll also be able to view the correponding alert/incident from the Defender portal.

 #### Step 7: Uninstall mdatp - Do not run this unless you want to uninstall MDE on devices
-just in case you want to remove mdatp from devices and offboard them from a tenant
+just in case you want to remove mdatp from devices and offboard them from a tenant.
 ```bash
 ansible -i hosts all -m ping
 ansible-playbook -K uninstall_mdatp.yml -i hosts